awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-lambda-non-proxy-integration.md

-# Tutorial: Build an API Gateway API with Lambda non\-proxy integration<a name="getting-started-lambda-non-proxy-integration"></a>
+# Tutorial: Build an API Gateway REST API with Lambda non\-proxy integration<a name="getting-started-lambda-non-proxy-integration"></a>

 In this walkthrough, we use the API Gateway console to build an API that enables a client to call Lambda functions through the Lambda non\-proxy integration \(also known as custom integration\)\.
 For more information about AWS Lambda and Lambda functions, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.